PowerShell/ProjectMercury/docs/GettingStarted.md

 ## Starting AIShell

 Use the `Start-AIShell` command in the **AIShell** module to open a split pane experience in Windows Terminal.
-When AIShell starts, it prompts to choose an agent.
+When AIShell starts, it prompts you to choose an agent.

 ![An animation showing Getting Started with AIShell.](/docs/media/startAISHell.gif)

 ## Using AIShell

-Now that you have selected an agent, you can begin chatting with the it.
-The installed Azure OpenAI agent is hsa been configured to be a PowerShell expert.
+Now that you have selected an agent, you can begin chatting with it.
+The installed Azure OpenAI agent is configured to be a PowerShell expert.
 This means we've modified the system prompt to say it should act like a PowerShell expert.
 It's not trained on any specific PowerShell code or documentation.
-In the final version you have to configure the agent with your endpoint, API keys, and system prompt before using it.
-For this walkthrough we've done these steps for you.
+In the final version, you must configure the agent with your endpoint, API keys, and system prompt before using it.
+For this walkthrough, we've performed these steps for you.

-The Azure agent is designed brings the Copilot in Azure experience directly to your command line.
+The Azure agent is designed to bring the Copilot in Azure experience directly to your command line.
 It provides assistance for Azure CLI and Azure PowerShell commands.
 Typically, you need to sign into Azure using the `az login` or `Connect-AzAccount` commands.
-However, for this walkthrough we've done that for you.
+However, for this walkthrough, we've done that for you.

 ## Use AIShell to interact with the agents